Noise Versus Nutrition: Hanging Up the Hype

 In the increasingly fragmented world of nutritional plans and fitness frameworks, it’s fair to say that there’s more than enough confusion out there to make the average person wonder – what’s the best way to structure my eating plan?
 What works?
 What’s just hype?
 The noise in this space is deafening, and sometimes contradictory – fraught with hundreds of alleged experts and practitioners all vying for consumer attention, and (of course) dollars.
 But whether you’ve just started venturing bravely into this sort of research, or you’re a pro at nutrition, one thing is becoming clear – clean eating is a nutritional framework that has thousands of people extolling its virtues as a way of life.

 The truth is that eating clean isn’t just a fad or a marketing scheme, it is a way of living with proven results now beginning to take hold in peoples’ lives.
 And to break things down to the simplest common fundamentals, we first have to understand the worldview of ‘clean living’.

 Clean living is a holistic lifestyle designed to optimize your health and wellness through diet, sleep, optimal exercise patterns, and overall mentality.
-The concept of clean eating is surprisingly simple: eat only healthy, whole, and unprocessed foods.
+The concept of clean eating is surprisingly simple: eat as many options that are healthy, whole, and unprocessed, or minimally processed foods.
 Clean sleeping involves getting full restorative sleep without technology distractions or sleeping aids.
 Mentally speaking, the precepts of clean-living support finding positive ways to handle stress and reduce negativity.
 Many people have found clean living to be the most effective for developing and maintaining healthy habits.
 And if you’re finding it difficult to stick to your healthier habits, perhaps clean living is the lifestyle framework worth exploring.